DipanwitaManna16/Zomato-Price-Prediction/README.md

 # Zomato-Price-Prediction
-Predicting the price of Zomato Bangalore Resturant Data cleaning, EDA and Model Building
+Predicting the price of Zomato Bangalore Resturant using a ML model.
+Data cleaning, EDA and Model Building .